 Rosie loves going on adventurous holidays to exotic locations.
 She's got itchy feet but her travel insurance is about to run out.
 Rosie goes online but feels a bit overwhelmed by all the options available, and is confused by the different exclusions and levels of cover.
 She calls her insurance broker for advice.

 Rosie chooses option 2 - travel insurance - after listening to the recorded message.

-Her call is quickly answered by Ben, an agent who takes her through security then listens to her requirements.
 The phone system's integration with the company's CRM system enables Ben to instantly see the details of Rosie's current policy.